 Starting, I kept the base price lower than I’d have preferred, at $69.
 It wasn’t until I started obtaining more bookings and 5-star reviews that I was in a place to raise prices.
 The Airbnb listing is now at a base price of $119.
 VRBO at $129.

 This is supply and demand stuff.
 The supply of Super Host properties is limited, and the demand for vetted properties with multiple reviews is always high.

 Over time, there will inevitably be a shortage of available vacation rentals as units get booked.
 That’s the supply constraint.

 What Beyond Pricing factors into the pricing equation:

 As you can see, I have upped my base price from $69 at the outset of the listing, to $119 today.
-Seasonality is actually a negative factor, because summertime is lights-out amazing.
+Seasonality is a negative factor because summertime is lights-out amazing.
 But then, voila!
-There’s a few local events happening the weekend depicted above, that bring people up north in droves.
+A few local events are happening the weekend depicted above, that bring people up north in droves.
 Boom. +$108.